igjese/cards/README.md

 - Keep as close to Dominion formula as we can.

 ## Gameplay
-- Player starts with 10 cards in a deck, each hand is 5 cards
-- Starting deck is 1x Italy (territory), 2x Centuriae (army), 3x Grain (provisions), 5x Sestertii (money)
+1. Player starts with 10 cards in a deck.
+Starting deck is 1x Italy (territory), 2x Centuriae (army), 3x Grain (provisions), 5x Sestertii (money)
+2. Each turn next history card is drawn, while player is dealt new hand of 5 cards
+3. Player has 1 action available and plays action cards
+4. Effects are accumulated (treasures etc)
+5. Player can buy one card (unless some effect specify differently)
+6. Game proceeds to next round
-- Player wins when acquiring all territory cards.
+7. Player wins when acquiring all territory cards.

 ## Tresure cards
 - There are three types of treasure: money, provisions and army.
 Each of tresure cards have their own pile.